oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/01-prepare-setup/01-prepare-setup.md

 ### System Requirements

-  You require access to the following services to use Oracle WebCenter Content on OCI.
+  You require access to the following services to use Oracle WebCenter Content on OCI:

     * Identity and Access Management (IAM)